Beef Barley Soup

 While you can get all the components cooked right, a soup still has to pack loads of flavor.
 Aromatics like onion and garlic along with spices and herbs up the dish to another level.

 After taking off the beef chunks, add chopped onion and garlic and saute them for 30 seconds to a minute.
 The onions and garlic should lose their raw smell.
-Add chopped carrots, bay leaf for aroma, and herbs – celery, and thyme.
-Saute for 2 minutes to allow the spices and herbs to develop flavor when exposed to heat.
-Add tomato paste and saute for a further 2 minutes.
+Add chopped carrots, celery, and bay leaf, thyme.
+Saute for 2 minutes to allow everything to develop flavor.
+Add tomato paste and saute for a further 2 minutes on low heat to caramelize the tomato a bit.

 Cook onion, garlic. followed by carrot, celery, thyme and bay leaf.